 - 1. Students are to behave in a manner that allows other students to learn.
 Behavior that distracts students is not appropriate. - 2.
 Students are to behave in the cafeteria in a manner that allows others a pleasant atmosphere in which to eat their meal.
 Students are to be seated as assigned and are expected to follow the directions of all persons supervising. - 3.
-Students are to be cooperative with the safety patrol and fire patrol. - 4.
 Students entering the building shall go directly to their classrooms or to the Cafeteria for breakfast.
 Students may leave the classroom only with the teacher's knowledge and permission.
-Leaving the school grounds without permission will result in a suspension from school and a call to 911. - 5.
+Leaving the school grounds without permission will result in a suspension from school and a call to 911. - 4.
 Students should not throw objects at other students, push other students, or act in any manner that can bring harm to another person.
-Fighting is strictly forbidden. - 6.
+Fighting is strictly forbidden. - 5.
 Students are to avoid using profanity.
-In addition, discourteous or inappropriate language to adults or other students is not acceptable and will result in an office referral. - 7.
-All food and drink items must be consumed in the cafeteria during the lunch period. - 8.
-Tobacco and alcohol products and drugs are prohibited. - 9.
-Students are to follow the directions of all school staff. - 10.
+In addition, discourteous or inappropriate language to adults or other students is not acceptable and will result in an office referral. - 6.
+All food and drink items must be consumed in the cafeteria during the lunch period. - 7.
+Tobacco and alcohol products and drugs are prohibited on school grounds/building. - 8.
+Students are to follow the directions of all school staff. - 9.
 All non-school items (toys, games, Pokeman cards, etc.) are not to be brought to school.
 This includes all electronic devices.
-They will be taken and held for the parents to claim. - 11.
-Students are not to tamper with any car in the school's parking lots. - 12.
+They will be taken and held for the parents to claim. - 10.
+Students are not to tamper with any car in the school's parking lots. - 11.
 Students are not to have in possession any substance that could be considered an inhalant.
-Such items include, but not limited to white out, spray paint, glue and other spray can items. - 13.
-Skateboards and bikes are not allowed on school property. - 14.
+Such items include, but not limited to white out, spray paint, glue and other spray can items. - 12.
+Skateboards and bikes are not allowed on school property. - 13.
 Consequences for any behavior that creates a classroom disruption or interferes with learning will be based on the seriousness of the incident.
 Possible consequences could be: removal from class, parent conference, or suspension from school.